epam/edp-install/docs/operator-guide/install-external-secrets-operator.md

 # Install External Secrets Operator

-Inspect the prerequisites and the main steps to perform for enabling [External Secrets](https://external-secrets.io/) in EDP.
+Inspect the prerequisites and the main steps to perform for enabling [External Secrets Operator](https://external-secrets.io/) in EDP.

 ## Prerequisites